 - Convert currency with a 5.50% Foreign Exchange Fee.

 - Contactless payments.

 - Reload, withdraw, or replace your card for free.

 America is one of the few countries that vigorously pursues taxes worldwide — so don’t expect to avoid a US tax debt by moving abroad.
 You should file a return with the US every year, regardless of whether you earned income or not.
 You are not legally required to do so if you don’t owe US taxes, but it’s an important preventive measure.

 For more relevant information, the IRS provides a tax guide for citizens living abroad.

 It’s important to work out a budget to determine how you’re going to afford your new lifestyle.
 Look around at rentals or real estate listings in the area to get an idea of your monthly expenses.
 Additionally, you should consider the cost of groceries, healthcare, leisure activities, and any other expenses you currently spend on.

 There are a few costs that are not necessarily mandatory, but we highly recommend them when budgeting for your new venture.

 - Expat insurance.
 An absolute essential for all expats, this should be one of your top considerations when moving overseas.
-Most countries do not offer expatiates free healthcare, even in emergencies, making it even more important.
+Most countries do not offer expatriates free healthcare — even in emergencies — making it even more important.

 - Health insurance.
-The majority of expats have private health insurance, but in the event that it is not offered as part of your expat contract, there are many companies available that specialize in this type of insurance.
+The majority of expats have private health insurance, but in the event that it’s not offered as part of your expat contract, there are many companies available that specialize in this type of insurance.